howsoai/howso-docs/source/getting_started/index.rst

 - :doc:`Installing the Howso Engine <installing>`

-Then, familiarize yourself with the Howso Engine so you understand why you should ask... how so?
+Then, familiarize yourself with the Howso Engine's capabilities so you understand why you should ask... how so?

   - :doc:`Howso Overview <intro>`